Stinger Spiritborn Endgame Build Guide

 Runes

 You can have up to two Runewords in your setup, each consisting of one Ritual and one Invocation Rune.
 Socket them in Two-Handed Weapons if your build calls for them, otherwise place them into your Armor pieces to replace normal gems.
-The Stinger Centipede Spiritborn focuses on the following combos:
+The Stinger Spiritborn focuses on the following combos:

 Best in Slot